Sensitive stomachs in dogs: how to relieve your pup's discomfort

 If your dog has only vomited once and they aren’t showing other signs of illness, it’s relatively safe to assume that the issue has resolved itself.
 Monitor them for the next few days and make sure they have access to fresh water and nourishing food.

-Vomiting more than once in a period of 72 hours suggests there’s an underlying problem that needs to be addressed by your veterinarian.
+Vomiting more than once in 72 hours suggests there’s an underlying problem that needs to be addressed by your veterinarian.

 Causes of acute vomiting: